cgcardona/cgcardona.github.com/resume.md

 * HTML5 Specification [Acknowledged Contributor](http://www.w3.org/TR/2010/WD-html5-20100624/acknowledgements.html#acknowledgements)
 * Trulia’s [Initial Public Offering](http://www.sec.gov/Archives/edgar/data/1349454/000119312512383756/d352334ds1a.htm).
 The company raised $100,000,000.
 * Previous member in good standing of the [W3C HTML5 Working Group](http://www.w3.org/2000/09/dbwg/details?group=40318&public=1)
-* Mobile web developer on project which generated multiple millions of dollars in sales within a couple of weeks.
+* Mobile web developer on [Trulia Local Ads](http://www.trulia.com/localads) which generated multiple millions of dollars in sales within a couple of weeks.
-* Developer on mobile website serving hundreds of thousands of hits per day.
 * Co-architect on a redesign of [m.trulia.com](http://m.trulia.com).
-We rebuilt the client using jQuery Mobile.
+We rebuilt the client using jQuery Mobile and served in the high hundreds of thousands of hits per day.
-* Launched Windows 8 app the day of the OS release.
+* Launched native Windows 8 app built with the web stack (html/css/js) the day of the OS release.
 * Developed and maintained a suite of webservices which fed data to over 10 native iOS and Android apps.
 * Implemented Push Notifications for iOS and Android that is pushing tens of thousands of notifications each day.
 * 4 separate presentations on HTML5 to the Santa Cruz Web Developers Group and NextSpace in Santa Cruz, CA.